pods13/assetsfirst/README.md

 - [x] Dividend income card - sum up payments from the same ticker
 - [x] Add useCustomDividendProjections option as edit option of Dividend income card
 - [x] Custom dividend projection - Show added projections(use details field) on the plot
+- [x] Rework the trade table - use mat-table
 - [ ] Custom dividend projection - clear projection when checkbox is unselected + fix ui of projection row
 - [ ] Custom dividend projection - use mat-select for selection of ticker based on open positions
 - [ ] Custom dividend projection - use mat-select for currency